Wells Fargo Center (Salt Lake City)

 Wells Fargo Center is a skyscraper located in Downtown, Salt Lake City, Utah, United States.
-It was built in 1998 and is the tallest skyscraper in Utah, standing 24 stories above street level and 121.9 m at roof level, 128.7 m at its highest point excluding the antenna.
+It was built in 1998 and was the tallest skyscraper in Utah until 2024 when the 451 feet Astra Tower was completed.
+It stands 24 stories above street level and 121.9 m at roof level, 128.7 m at its highest point excluding the antenna.